noelherrick/phaxio-java/README.md

 This lbirary now uses Phaxio API V2, so these methods have been removed and have no equivalent:

-- AttachPhaxCodeToPdf was removed
+- Phaxcode.attachToPdf was removed
-- CreatePhaxCode is now GeneratePhaxCode
-- DownloadPhaxCodePng is now DownloadPhaxCode
-- GetHostedDocument was removed
+- HostedDocument was removed

 ## Errors